 And finally, your choice of growing plants should be based on the area where you will place the containers.
 If the containers are going to get a lot of light then you can plant almost any plant in them.
 But if they are only going to get a limited amount of sun you need to choose plants that survive in such a condition.

 Decide the location where you will place the containers

-There are some plants that need shade from the sun, some that are tolerant to getting little sun, and others that need a full day of sun to grow.
+There are some plants that need shade from the sun, some that are tolerant to getting a little sun, and others that need a full day of sun to grow.

 These factors should be used to decide where you keep the containers for your plants.
 If you have plants like tomatoes, peppers, or eggplants, they need at least 6 hours of sun every day.

-But if you have shade loving plants like spinach or kale you can get by with a minimal amount of sunlight on your containers.
+But if you have shade-loving plants like spinach or kale you can get by with a minimal amount of sunlight on your containers.

 But it has been found that most plants even if they are shade loving grow much better when they get plenty of sunlight.
 This is because the sun helps the green leaves to use photosynthesis and extract hydrogen from water and carbon from carbon dioxide in the air.
-The hydrogen and carbon are then combined to produce carbohydrates that is the basic food for plants.
+The hydrogen and carbon are then combined to produce carbohydrates that are the basic food for plants.

-You do need to be careful to provide ample of water to plants that are placed in the sun because the soil will dry out quickly.
+You do need to be careful to provide ample water to plants that are placed in the sun because the soil will dry out quickly.
 It would be good to place the containers in a location where water is easily accessible.